bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 Layout Providers
 ----------------

-Bokeh uses a separate LayoutProvider model in order to supply the coordinates of a graph in Cartesian space.
-Currently the only built-in provider is the StaticLayoutProvider model, which contains a dictionary of (x,y) coordinates for the nodes.
+Bokeh uses a separate ``LayoutProvider`` model in order to supply the coordinates of a graph in Cartesian space.
+Currently the only built-in provider is the :class:`~bokeh.models.graphs.StaticLayoutProvider` model, which contains a dictionary of (x,y) coordinates for the nodes.

 This example adds a provider to the above code snippet: